coderbyheart/proto-lwm2m/README.md

 - a [`README.md`](./models/PCA20035+solar/README.md) must be provided that describes the model
-- transforms may define transforms that convert the data sent by the device using JSONata in one or more Markdown files ([Example](./models/PCA20035+solar/transformers/geolocation.md)):
+- transforms may define transforms that convert the data sent by the device using JSONata for JSON payloads in one or more Markdown files ([Example](./models/PCA20035+solar/transformers/geolocation.md)):
   - The `Match Expression` the must evaluate to `true` for the `Transform Expression` to be applied to the input message